-Also the UN GGE Report 2015 already recognized that impairment of critical infrastructure vulnerabilities may transcend national borders.461 The potential transboundary dimension of impairment of critical infrastructure operation is also acknowledged in the EC Directive 2008/114 which introduces the category 'European Critical Infrastructure'.462 Reflecting this international dimension of critical infrastructure protection, the Netherlands underlined that the adequate protection of critical infrastructure in one state benefits the international community463, hereby e.g. concurring with Gross.464
+Also the UN GGE Report 2015 already recognized that impairment of critical infrastructure vulnerabilities may transcend national borders.
+Action The potential transboundary dimension of impairment of critical infrastructure operation is also acknowledged in the EC Directive 2008/114 which introduces the category European Critical Infrastructure.
+Action, the Netherlands underlined that the adequate protection of critical infrastructure in one state benefits the international community hereby e.g. concurring with Gross.